Random unitaries, Robustness, and Complexity of Entanglement: The Entanglement Cooling Algorithm

 Using the von Neumann entropy ($\alpha = 1$) or any of the R\'{e}nyi entropies ($\alpha \neq 1$) the entropy cooling algorithm leads to similar behavior.
 In particular, we observe that statistically, the inequality $S_{q} \ge S_{q'}$ for $q < q'$ is satisfied at any point of the algorithm's execution~\cite{Muller2013}.
-However, we note that R\'{e}niy $\alpha\!=\!2$ entropy enjoys a sizeable numerical speed-up by an order of magnitude in the partition size of the reduced density matrix.
-In fact, in this particular case, to obtain the entropy we perform a matrix-matrix multiplication which can be effectively parallelized compared to the matrix diagonalization (see Appendix~\ref{sec:Appendix1}).
-Therefore, R\'{e}nyi-2 entropy is an efficient choice on top of being observable via atomic and optical experiments~\cite{Islam2015, Kaufman2016, Brydges2019}.
+For our analysis we employ the $\alpha\!=\!2$ R\'{e}niy entropy~\cite{Horodecki2002, Plenio2007, GiampaoloMontangero2013, NielsenBook}, since it can be computed faster than the von Neumann entropy since it can be computed directly through matrix-matrix multiplication, without the need for a diagonalization algorithm required by the von Neumann entropy.
+The main advantage of our approach is that it can be, and it has been implemented very efficiently (and in a parallelized way) using the architecture of modern graphical processing units (GPU) achieving a speed-up in matrix-matrix operation compared to standard CPUs (see Appendix~\ref{sec:Appendix1} and Ref.~\cite{Mijic2022}.)
+Therefore, R\'{e}nyi-2 entropy is an efficient choice on top of being observable via atomic and optical experiments~\cite{Lesche2004, Bovino2006, Abanin2012, Islam2015, Kaufman2016, Brydges2019}.
 Moreover, the $S_{2}$ is also connected to the information scrambling in quantum systems with averaged out-of-time-ordered correlations (OTOC), that are used to diagnose the onset of quantum chaos~\cite{Hosur2016}.

 The cooling part of the algorithm refers to a fictitious temperature $T$ decreasing as a function of the Metropolis MC steps.
 Indeed, the temperature is lowered in an evenly spaced logarithmic temperature grid spanning the range $T \!\in\! \left[ 10^{-4}, 10^{-8} \right]$.
 In the literature, this procedure is usually referred to as the simulated annealing method and is often used in the efficient search for global minimum in various high-dimensional problems~\cite{Shaffer2014}.
 Moreover, as is typical in these kinds of approaches, we perform an average of over $M$ different Metropolis MC trajectories or stochastic quantum circuits.